RobustBench/robustbench/README.md

 model = load_model(model_name='Carmon2019Unlabeled')
 ```
 which automatically downloads the model (all models are defined in `model_zoo/models.py`).

-You can find all available model IDs in the table below:
+You can find all available model IDs in the table below (note that the full leaderboard contains more models):

 | # | Model ID | Paper | Clean accuracy | Robust accuracy | Architecture | Venue |
 |:---:|---|---|:---:|:---:|:---:|:---:|